Chard: Culinary use

 Fresh chard can be used raw in salads, stirfries, soups or omelets.
 The raw leaves can be used like a tortilla wrap.
 Chard leaves and stalks are typically boiled or sautéed; the bitterness fades with cooking.

+In the Babylonian Talmud, a foundational Jewish text from late antiquity, chard is praised for its health benefits.
+In tractate Eruvin 29a, it is said that a cooked dish of chard "is good for the heart and good for the eyes, and all the more so for the intestines."
+In another passage, Berakhot 44b, it states: "Cabbage for food, mangold for medicine."

+Chard is one of the most common ingredients of Croatian cuisine in the Dalmatia region, being known as "queen of the Dalmatian garden" and used in various ways (boiled, in stews, in Soparnik etc.).

 Nutritional content

 In a 100 g serving, raw Swiss chard provides 84 kJ of food energy and has rich content (> 19% of the Daily Value, DV) of vitamins A, K, and C, with 122%, 1038%, and 50%, respectively, of the DV.
-Also having significant content in raw chard are dietary fiber, vitamin K and the dietary minerals magnesium, manganese, iron, and potassium.
+Also having significant content in raw chard are dietary fiber and the dietary minerals magnesium, manganese, iron, and potassium.
 Raw chard has a low content of carbohydrates, protein, and fat.

 Cooked chard is 93% water, 4% carbohydrates, 2% protein, and contains negligible fat.
-In a reference 100 g serving, cooked chard supplies 20 calories, with vitamin and mineral contents reduced compared to raw chard, but still present in significant proportions of the DV, especially for vitamin A, vitamin K, vitamin C, and magnesium (table).
+In a reference 100 g serving, cooked chard supplies 20 calories, with vitamin and mineral contents reduced compared to raw chard, but still present in significant proportions of the DV, especially for vitamin A, vitamin K, vitamin C, and magnesium (see table).